Creating Hometown Heros for Print, Radio, TV

 Pam Lippy Bio

 In 2009 Pam made her first entrance onto the international scene.
 She qualified for the USA Maccabiah Team winning 2 gold medals in both singles and mixed doubles.
 Lippy has often represented the Midwest in national tournaments and continues to share her tennis passion as a teaching professional and coach.
-Upon her move to Columbus, she launched the JCC Mighty Mite Tennis bringing her gift to 1000s of preschoolers.
-Pam was the director of the JCC tennis program for children and adults for over 20 years.
+Upon her move to Columbus, she launched the JCC Mighty Mite Tennis bringing her gift to thousands of preschoolers.
+Pam was the director of the JCC tennis program for children and

 For the past 15 years.
 Pam has been the head teaching professional at The New Albany Links Country Club.
 And for the past 5 seasons, Pam has steadily grown the number of children and adults playing both Pickleball and Tennis.